dgaff/workshop/README.md

 6. Scope
 7. Logic Analyzer

-And finally, when you get setting into advanced work, you may find you need more advanced tools.
+And finally, when you get into advanced work, you may find you need more advanced tools.

 8. Specialty: advanced soldering, VNA, function generator, AC tools, etc.